Earthworks BV - our philosophy

 Systematic resource exploration starts with geological reconnaissance.
 Geological mapping was therefore a priority in many countries during the colonial era, underpinned by heroic campaigns of field mapping, supported in due course by the interpretation of aerial photography and satellite imagery.
 The sheer size of areas still to be covered is daunting and problems of tedious land access are compounded by the paucity of bedrock exposure over large parts of most continents.
 The continental shelves offer virtually no exposure.
 Since about 1950, airborne magnetometer surveys have shown their ability to offer fast geological reconnaissance of large areas at low cost, regardless of surface conditions.
 Such surveys evolved in their sophistication and were joined by high resolution gamma-ray spectrometry by the 1990s.
 Currently, airborne gravity is rapidly gaining its place amongst the pertinent techniques.
 The economic importance of extending geological mapping into areas without outcrop – and into the third dimension everywhere – is probably still underestimated by the wider earth science community.

-Our approach builds on 40 years of facing up to this challenge squarely, starting with the initial unmasking of the geology below the sands of the Kalahari in Botswana, and focusing on the key role of national geological surveys in collating, understanding and disseminating basic geological knowledge for their territories in support of economic exploration.
+Over more than 45 years, our approach has been to face up to this challenge squarely, starting with the initial unmasking of the geology below the sands of the Kalahari in Botswana, and focusing on the key role of national geological surveys in collating, understanding and disseminating basic geological knowledge for their territories in support of economic exploration.
 A better appreciation of the broader features of continental geology for all Africa, in turn, allows the continent to be fitted more elegantly into Precambrian entities like Gondwana, Pangea and Rodinia.
 Further, applying the thought processes of global tectonics helps unravel exactly how the present continents and their margins have evolved over geological time.
 Within the continuum of geological knowledge from the scale of a map sheet to that of the whole earth, regional geophysical surveys afford an important bridge.

 Thorough, intelligent and informed inventory of solid mineral and hydrocarbon prospectivity on land and at sea is essential both to the commercial resource sector and to national and international authorities.
 Despite their key economic role in this, many national geological surveys - in Africa particularly - are still starved of resources.
 Aid programmes attempting to compensate for decades of under-performance have routinely turned to airborne geophysical surveys to accelerate the national resource mapping process and provide pre-competitive baseline data to the exploration sector.
 Wherever possible within these programmes, Earthworks has sought to assist in institutional strengthening and capacity building.
 We argue that this process starts with a management strategy at the top of the organization that is prepared to cope with the changing working environment that results from having modern information and communications technology (ICT) at an organisation’s core.
 We have used management consultants versed in the ‘management of change’ to help achieve this.
 Re-orienting national geological surveys into the advantages of ICT for the archiving, publication and dissemination of national geo-data by internet is a fundamental change that has revolutionized the business of national surveys.
 The need, in many cases, is to transform out-dated bureaucracies into modern, pro-active knowledge companies that seek to be assessed by their success in retailing geological data in appropriate formats to all those concerned with decision-making in the resource sector.